 Changing Significance Levels

 Because 0.05 is the standard alpha, we’ll start by adjusting away from that value.
 Typically, you’ll need a good reason to change the significance level to something other than 0.05.
-Also note the inverse relationship between alpha and amount of required evidence.
+Also, note the inverse relationship between alpha and the amount of required evidence.
 For instance, increasing the significance level from 0.05 to 0.10 lowers the evidentiary standard.
 Conversely, decreasing it from 0.05 to 0.01 increases the standard.
 Let’s look at why you would consider changing alpha and how it affects your hypothesis test.

 Increasing the Significance Level